 THINGS TO CONSIDER:

-- The Annie is $165 and the Lizzy is $90 so neither are crazy cheap.
+- They aren't cheap.
 However, considering how precious breastmilk is, I’d be willing to invest in something that keeps it separated from my old gum wrappers and hair ties.

-- Neither are leather.
+- They aren't leather.
 For me, this is a good thing because that makes them more affordable and easy to clean but some folks may want that.

 If you want to compare it to others:

 - Juno Blu: These guys also make breast pump bags that look nice but they tend to be a little more expensive and they don’t have a ‘sporty’ option like the Lizzy.